-There is an infinite number of ways to move your body and Camo Wagner knows all of them.
+There are an infinite number of ways to move your body and Camo Wagner knows all of them.
 Ask him a question about how to do a particular move and you’ll get a Bubba-Blue-from-Forrest-Gump style answer that will leave you dizzy.
 “Anyway, like I was sayin’, you can do this movement right here.
 You can wave it, pop it, bounce it, freeze it, dime stop it.
 There’s uh, threading, tutting, squidding.
 Finger waves, snake style, cobra style.
 There’s pineapple movement, lemon movement, coconut movement, pepper movement, movement soup, movement stew, movement salad, movement and potatoes, movement burger, movement sandwich.
 That- that’s about it.
 No wait… you can… ” I am in the presence of a movement lexicon.

 I met Camo at the Urban Movement Festival in Plano in November 2018 where I grilled him about how he teaches his class.
 He patiently described how his process starts off with him introducing a concept, giving us time to play with it, cyphering it, then working on the technique with him and drilling it.
 “No choreo,” I asked?
 Nope.
 WHEN DO WE START?
 Choreography is my least favorite way to learn to dance.
 I think of it like this: Sure I can learn a choreography but without having some training in the basic moves I’ll just dance that choreography shittily.
 Camo’s format makes his class my dream dance class.
 Technique, experimentation, watching him, watching others, showing my own moves, getting feedback, and drills.
 Yes, please.